 Social media is a powerful tool.
-Almost everyone uses some form of social media, but most don’t use it to its full potential.
-Although people find hours every day to spend chatting, posting, sharing, and commenting on social media, they rarely seem to work on the key piece of their social presence: their profile..
-Your profile is the first impression people will have of you, perhaps your future employer or business partner, so it’s always good to update it and keep it relevant.
+Almost everyone uses some form of social media, but most don’t leverage social media management to its full potential.
+Although people find hours every day to spend chatting, posting, sharing, and commenting on social media, they rarely seem to work on the key piece of their social presence: their profile...
+Your profile is one of the key elements of social media marketing and the first impression people will have of you, perhaps your future employer or business partner, so it’s always good to update it and keep it relevant.
 You never know.

 With that being said, here are 3 major reasons why your social media profile sucks.

 1. You use different photos and names across different social networks.

 If your Twitter profile picture shows you with your kids and your LinkedIn profile shows you hanging out with your friends (probably not the best choice to begin with), people who search for you up can get confused or may even think it’s not the same person.
 Even if you hate close-ups and headshots, being recognizable on social media is important.
 The same goes for your name.
 Being consistent will help other people to find you more easily.
 Pretty simple: use the same, current photo on all your profiles and use the same name - whether it’s your real name or your nickname.